Diophantine problems over tamely ramified fields: Preliminaries from geometry

 where $\alpha \in \F_p^{\times}-(\F_p^{\times})^2$.
-Let $\beta\in \bar \F_p$ be such that $\beta^2=\alpha$.
-After a base change $S'\to S$, corresponding to $R\to \F_p(\beta)[[t]]$, the pullback of the divisor $X_s$ has defining equation
+Let $\beta\in \overline{ \F}_p$ be such that $\beta^2=\alpha$.
+After a base change $S'\to S$, corresponding to $R\to \F_p(\beta)[\![t]\!]$, the pullback of the divisor $X_s$ has defining equation

 and is thus a normal crossings divisor of $X_{S'}=X\times_S S'$.
-Blowing up the ideal $(x,y,t)$ makes $X_s$ into a normal crossings divisor, in accordance with Remark \ref{remnc}. \end{example} Because of Fact \ref{remnc}, the distinction between normal crossings and strict normal crossings will not be important for us and we shall therefore use Definition \ref{defnc} for the rest of the paper.
+Blowing up the ideal $(x,y,t)$ makes $X_s$ into a strict normal crossings divisor, in accordance with Fact \ref{remnc}. \end{example} We finally warn the reader that in several places in the literature (e.g. \cite{Con} and 2.2.2 \cite{Tem}), the term strict normal crossings divisor means that the divisor is \textit{reduced}.
+However, our Definition \ref{defnc} allows non-reduced divisors as well.
+In fact, the reader should have the non-reduced case in mind as the typical case throughout the paper.